-The applicant will be given the opportunity to re-examine his or her witness after cross examination and any DLC questions.
-Re-examination is limited to issues arising from cross examination and DLC questions.
+The applicant will be given the opportunity to re-examine his or her witness after any DLC questions.
+Re-examination is limited to issues arising from any DLC questions.

 Reporting Agencies

 The reporting agencies will present their reports and any supplementary evidence to the DLC after all of the applicant's evidence has been presented.
 Where all reporting agencies are present at the hearing, the order for the reporting agencies will usually be: